Wound suturing

 Overview of Treatment

 Surgical suturing is a technique primarily used to repair lacerations of the skin or tissues, promoting wound healing and reducing scar formation.
 This method involves stitching the skin edges tightly together to create a stable environment for new cell growth while minimizing the risk of bacterial invasion.
-Depending on the depth and location of the wound, physicians select different types of sutures and techniques to achieve optimal aesthetic and functional restoration.
+Depending on the depth and location of the wound, physicians select different types of sutures and suturing techniques to achieve optimal aesthetic and functional restoration.

 Types and Mechanisms of Treatment

-• Interrupted sutures: fixed point-by-point with a single stitch, suitable for skin wounds with less tension
+• Interrupted sutures: Fixed point-by-point with a single stitch, suitable for skin wounds with less tension

-• Continuous sutures: a continuous stitch along the entire length of the wound, often used for linear wounds with uniform tension
+• Continuous sutures: A continuous stitch along the entire length of the wound, often used for linear wounds with uniform tension

 Indications

-Applicable to open wounds, including:
+Suitable for open wounds, including:

 • Wounds requiring tissue continuity restoration